voltdatalab/science_pulse_shiny/README.md

 ### Covid-19 Special

-Finally, this tab filters tweets according to more than 30 keywords related to Covid-19 (they are listed in our methodology).
-The columns displayed here are also used on the Trends and Explore tabs
+Finally, this tab filters tweets according to more than 30 keywords related to Covid-19 (they are listed in our [methodology](https://sciencepulse.org/eng/methodology)).
+The columns displayed here are also used on the Trends and Explore tabs.